JoinCODED/WS-Dart-M8-Classes/01_classes/07_static.md

-Static class variables are variables that belongs to the class itself, and can be used and assigned without creating an instance of the class, for example:
+Static class variables are variables that belong to the class itself.
+They can be used and assigned without creating an instance of the class, for example:

 ```dart
 class Employee {